 Queensland Program of Assistance to Survivors of Torture and Trauma

-Level: Level 5 Social, Community, Home Care and Disability Services Industry Award $93,860 – $98,108 (depending on experience), plus leave loading and superannuation.
-Salary sacrificing is available.
+Level: Level 5 Social, Community, Home Care and Disability Services Industry Award (93,865 – 98,107), pro-rata, plus superannuation, leave loading and an option to salary sacrifice.

 Healing the past, nurturing the future.

 Our vision is for refugee survivors of persecution to live lives liberated from the harms of torture, trauma and human rights injustice.
 We exist to nurture meaningful futures by assisting refugee survivors to heal, belong and thrive in our community.

 In all our work, survivors of torture and trauma come first.

 We are committed to healing being a journey of growth across mind, body and spirit.

 We understand that healing requires time, patience and courage for individuals, families and communities.